Gotthold Ephraim Lessing

-Gotthold Ephraim Lessing (/ˈlɛsɪŋ/; /de/; 22 January 1729 – 15 February 1781) was a German philosopher, dramatist, publicist and art critic, and a representative of the Enlightenment era.
+Gotthold Ephraim Lessing (/ˈlɛsɪŋ/; /de/; 22 January 1729 – 15 February 1781) was a German philosopher, dramatist, publicist and art critic.
+He was a representative of the Enlightenment.
 His plays and theoretical writings substantially influenced the development of German literature.
 He is widely considered by theatre historians to be the first dramaturg in his role at Abel Seyler's Hamburg National Theatre.

-The word Dramaturgy first appears in his work Hamburg Dramaturgy.
+The word "dramaturgy" first appears in his work Hamburg Dramaturgy.